 - Ignoring CVSS Environmental modifiers.
 A CVSS Base score of 9.8 against a component your product never instantiates is not a 9.8 in your environment.
 Document the Environmental score and the reasoning.

-- Using CVSS or EPSS as the Article 14 trigger.
-Article 14(1) triggers on factual active exploitation.
+- Using CVSS or EPSS as the reporting trigger.
+The reporting duty turns on factual active exploitation.
 A score is supporting evidence, not the determination.

 Frequently Asked Questions